pgomez-r/inception/guide/10_LINK_SERVICES.md

 ## Step 1.
 Update nginx configuration to work with WordPress

-We need to change the configuration of nginx so that it processes only php files.
-To do this, remove everything from the config index.html .
+When we firs set our nginx service, we left a basic version just to check that the server itself was working correclty.
+Now we need to change the configuration of nginx so that it processes only php files.
+To do this, we will remove any reference to html that we had before, replace them by php equivalent and uncomment the block that processes php.

-``vim requirements/nginx/conf/nginx.conf``

-For complete happiness, we just need to uncomment the nginx block that processes php so that our nginx.conf looks like this:
+Our updated `nginx.conf` file looks like this:

 ```
 server {
     listen      443 ssl;
-    server_name  <your_nickname>.42.fr www.<your_nickname>.42.fr;
+    server_name  <your_username>.42.fr www.<your_username>.42.fr;
     root    /var/www/;
     index index.php;
-    ssl_certificate     /etc/nginx/ssl/<your_nickname>.42.fr.crt;
+    ssl_certificate     /etc/nginx/ssl/<your_username>.42.fr.crt;
-    ssl_certificate_key /etc/nginx/ssl/<your_nickname>.42.fr.key;
+    ssl_certificate_key /etc/nginx/ssl/<your_username>.42.fr.key;
     ssl_protocols       TLSv1.2 TLSv1.3;
     ssl_session_timeout 10m;
     keepalive_timeout 70;